 The reality is that Verity Sense is now a highly competent optical sports armband.
 It has the features it needs to edge ahead of the competition and only has to worry that Garmin or Wahoo might come up with something better.
-Sure Verity Sense can be improved…more battery, a slightly easier to use button and a coloured LED display mode would help.
+Sure Verity Sense can be improved…more battery and a slightly easier to use button would help.
 As always, those trivial issues are easily managed and understood after a couple of familiarity workouts.

 As I pointed out above.
 The reliable recording, wear-position, accuracy and ability to control how the Verity Sense pairs to other devices will be why I use it for the next 1-2 years as my main optical HR logger.
 If you have similar needs, it’s a no-brainer.